sombrabr/predmachlearn_courseproject/report.md

 The final model could be applied to any subject at any time to detect in which class the exercise is being done.

+The model was created using machine learning in R language, with the *caret* package.

 More information about this data is available at [PUC RIO's Human Activity Recognition site](http://groupware.les.inf.puc-rio.br/har), at the section on
 Weight Lifting Exercises Dataset.